 While a rare sight on the surface, they are common in the innards of any megastructure, any entrance into their architectural bodies teeming with them like maggots in a wound.
 Indeed, they seem to form the bulk of biomatter within such environments, forming the foundation of the biological food chain of the depths.

-Almost certainly a highly-engineered organism created by a lost posthumann civilization, macrocells are thought to be the product of the Fade, an attempt to create a source of energy which did not rely on the megastructures to sustain itself.
+Almost certainly a highly-engineered organism created by a lost posthumann civilization, macrocells are thought to be the product of the Atropic, an attempt to create a source of energy which did not rely on the megastructures to sustain itself.
 While their creators vanished, their work persists across the star system.
 Macrocells can be found anywhere from the deepest recesses of the megastructures to the wreckage between worlds, and where they dwell, so do their hunters.

 Extremophiles all, they often proliferate in places few other species can withstand, surviving extremes of temperature and caustic acids which would destroy most organic life.
 The internals of a macrocell are incredibly energy-dense, allowing them to be processed into crude fuel as one would the great leviathans of myth.
 In places where the energy of the megastructures is not easily accessible, nomadic tribes follow their swarming masses to power the machines that allow them to survive.